tjvantoll/www.tjvantoll.com/source/_posts/2012-06-30-creating-a-native-html5-datepicker-with-a-fallback-to-jquery-ui.markdown

 categories: [jQuery UI, Browsers]
 ---

 The recently released Chrome 20 features support for native datepickers on `<input>` nodes with a `[type=date]` attribute.
 The list of browsers that support native datepickers now includes Chrome, Opera 11+, Opera Mobile, and iOS 5+ (see [caniuse.com](http://caniuse.com/#feat=input-datetime)).
-Therefore, now's a great time to start using them in your web applications.
+Therefore, now is a great time to start using them in your web applications.

 <!--more-->